ppy/osu-wiki/wiki/Glossary/en.md

 The online song offset is an offset that is **already** applied to a beatmap after it was ranked.

-Asjusting your local song offset will only add more to this value.
+Adjusting your local song offset will only add more to this value.

 ### osu!